rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 Users may infer the "book now" text is a link - or just as likely search for a button or guess the entire text would be active.

 Consider the following:
 - When triggered, live regions only read out their content to assisted technologies.
-They will not distinguish text from actionable elements present within a notification.
+They will not distinguish text from actionable elements present within a notification
 - Users may infer that actionable element is present, however a user will need to guess what element to search for.
-This is especially problematic for notifications that are automatically dismissed, as users will have limited time to correctly guess and act on this choice.
+This is especially problematic for notifications that are automatically dismissed, as users will have limited time to correctly guess and act on this choice

-If the notification must include an actionable element you are responsible for the following:
+If the notification must include an actionable element, you are responsible for the following:
 - **Must**
   - Return focus to next logical location in the page flow
   - Contained action is also readily available on the page